0x326/waypoint-navigation/README.md

 This software builds off of [eschnou/ardrone-autonomy](https://github.com/eschnou/ardrone-autonomy) to allow the Parrot AR.Drone to fly towards a tentative list of waypoints.
 The waypoints can be relative to the drone's starting position or GPS coordinates.
 Mixing the two is not currently supported.
 The positive X axis is north while the positive Y axis is east.

 This software supports "prescripts" and "postscripts", Functions to be called before a waypoint is activated and after the waypoint is met.
 Presently, the first default waypoint has a prescript for a flat trim, takeoff, and a compass calibration before it goes to the point (0m, 0m, 1m).
-Then any user addded waypoints will be activated.
-When the list of waypoints are all activated and complete, the drone lands.
+Then user-addded waypoints will be activated.
+After all waypoint are complete, the drone lands.

 Specifications for Text-Based UI
 --------------------------------